 How to get to Fatima from Lisbon

 With Fatima being such an important religious site in Portugal, it is very well connected to the major cities and bus routes.
-I recently visited Fatima from Lisbon, so the information in this post will be focussing on how to get to Fatima from Lisbon, however, all of the information would be the same if you were visiting Fatima from Porto as well and can be applied if visiting from the North.
+I recently visited Fatima from Lisbon, so the information in this post will focus on how to get to Fatima from Lisbon.
+However, all of the information would be the same if you were visiting Fatima from Porto as well and can be applied if visiting from the North.

 So that said, here are your best options for getting to Fatima.

 This is always the easiest way to get Fatima.
-An organised day tour means you can just turn up at the pickup point and let the tour professionals take care of the rest.
+An organised Lisbon to Fatima tour means you can just turn up at the pickup point and let the tour professionals take care of the rest.

 As Fatima isn’t a huge town, most tours will also include some other stops along the way so it turns into a great way to discover some other great spots in this area of Portugal.